kailangdebo/dataquest_notes/README.md

 test
 test2
 test3
-Creating a new branch is quick.
+Creating a new branch is quick.and simple